NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 Generative model for trajectory learning in a Bayesian framework

 The code is optimised and paralleised to allow fast execution.
-It takes ~1.5minutes to simulate 50 agents.
+It takes ~1.5 minutes to simulate 50 agents.

 the program starts with running **main.m** which comprises of the following
   1) **Environment** class that has the attributes of the physical arena size and target locations & sizes, mode of interception to get a reward **intercept mode** and number of trials per target location